actigraph/StudyAdminAPIDocumentation/sections/subjects.md

 Subject(s) By Identifier
 ---

 Returns one or more subjects (within requested study) with specific subject identifier.

 **Request:**

     GET /v1/studies/{studyId}/subjectsbyidentifier/{subjectIdentifier}

 **Note:**  The {subjectIdentifier} field should always be prefixed with the subject's site identifier if it exists.
+For example, a subject with a "001" identifier in a site with a "333" identifier should denote "333001".

 **Response:**